Memory Improvement Tips and Tricks

 Beyond the lack of evidence of effectiveness for brain–health supplements, significant concerns exist about the truth of claims made in their marketing and about their potential lack of safety and purity.
 Because supplement manufacturers and distributors often make vague or exaggerated claims about brain health, and dietary supplements are sold without premarket governmental review of their safety and efficacy or the truthfulness of their claims, consumers should approach claims made on supplement packaging and in advertisement with skepticism.
 Unfortunately, supplement ingredients are not generally reviewed for purity and content by government agencies before they are allowed to be sold and the quality of the ingredients can vary widely.
 Some may contain ingredients that could even harm consumers.

-The GCBH recommends consumers save their money and adopt healthy lifestyles habits instead.
+The GCBH recommends consumers save their money and adopt healthy lifestyle habits instead.

 Global Council on Brain Health (2019).
 "The Real Deal on Brain Health Supplements: GCBH Recommendations on Vitamins, Minerals, and Other Dietary Supplements."
 Available at www.GlobalCouncilOnBrainHealth.org